Landscape, Trees and Hedges

-Find out about tree ownership and who maintains them.
+You can find out about tree ownership and who has responsibility for maintenance here.

 Hedgerows are protected by law.
 If you wish to remove one in the countryside you must apply to the Council.

-What the council can do about hedge and tree disputes.
+Find out what the council can do about hedge and tree disputes between neighbours.

 A Landscape Character Assessment (LCA) has been prepared for South Hams and West Devon in 2018 and replaces the earlier assessments produced in 2007 and 2008.